interledger/rfcs/README.md

 A number of the protocols define data structures in ASN.1 notation.
 The collection of definitions is in [asn1](./asn1).

 Changes to these files are automatically checked and compiled during CI using online ASN.1 tools from OSS Nokalva.
-If you need ASN.1 tools for any work you're doing on Interledger please contact them for assitance.
+If you need ASN.1 tools for any work you're doing on Interledger please contact them for assistance.

 [![OSS Nokalva](./assets/osslogo.png)](http://asn1-playground.oss.com/)

 You can also check your ASN.1 definitions online using OSS Nokalva's ASN.1 Playground available at http://asn1.io/

-The default encoding rules for Interledger protocols is OER as described in [Notes on OER encoding](./0030-notes-on-oer-encoding/0030-notes-on-oer-encoding.md).
+The default encoding rules for Interledger protocols are the Canonical Octet Encoding Rules as described in [Notes on OER encoding](./0030-notes-on-oer-encoding/0030-notes-on-oer-encoding.md).

 ## Interledger Overview and Explanatory Docs